nchenderson/elements-nonpar-stat/docs/13-cart.md

 function that is constant within each of several bins.
 We will focus on the well-known CART (Classification and Regression Trees) method for using regression trees.

-* More generally, with multivariate covariates CART will fit a regression function that is constant within each of many multi-dimensional "rectangles".
+* More generally, with multivariate covariates, CART will fit a regression function that is constant within each of many multi-dimensional "rectangles".

 * The main difference between CART and the regressogram is that the placements